richardboat/academic-kickstart/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: 'A static mixed Copula approach paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford
+  - Richard Adjei-Boateng

 # Author notes (optional)
 author_notes: